Is this topic for you?

 - A lumbar puncture to test for certain proteins in the spinal fluid.
 This test may also be done to rule out other causes of symptoms.

 Brain imaging tests such as CT scans and MRI may also be done to make sure another problem isn't causing the symptoms.
-These tests may rule out brain tumours, strokes, normal-pressure hydrocephalus, or other conditions that could cause dementia symptoms.
+These tests may rule out brain tumours, strokes, normal-pressure hydrocephalus, or other conditions that could cause a loss of mental abilities.

 MRI and CT scans can also show evidence of strokes that may have caused vascular dementia.